 Thuật ngữ và cụm từ thông dụng

-able action activity allows animal arms awareness become begin behavior belly biological bodily body brain stem breath capacity Catatonia Chapter child chronic client collapse complex consciousness cortex danger described dissociation effective embodied emotions energy escape example experience experienced explore eyes fear feedback feel fight fight or flight frightened function gently hand happened healing trauma heart rate helplessness human immobility response impulses innate inner instincts intense internal interoceptive legs Levine limbic system living mind Miriam move movement muscles Nancy nerve nervous system Nikolaas Tinbergen observed one's organism overwhelmed pain paralysis patients person Phineas Gage physical sensations physiological posttraumatic stress disorder posture predator primitive proprioceptive PTSD rage reactions restore Sammy self-regulation sense shaking shoulder shutdown social engagement somatic spontaneous survival sympathetic arousal symptoms terror therapeutic therapist therapy threat tion Tonic Immobility transformation traumatized individuals trembling vagus nerve viscera visceral Waking the Tiger
+able action activity allows animal arms awareness become begin behavior belly biological bodily body brain stem breath capacity Catatonia Chapter child chronic client collapse complex consciousness cortex danger described dissociation effective embodied emotions energy escape example experience experienced explore eyes fear feedback feel fight fight or flight frightened function gently hand happened healing trauma heart rate helplessness human immobility response impulses inner instincts intense internal interoceptive legs Levine limbic system living mind Miriam move movement muscles Nancy nerve nervous system Nikolaas Tinbergen observed one's organism overwhelmed pain paralysis patients perceive person Phineas Gage physical sensations physiological posttraumatic stress disorder posture predator primitive proprioceptive PTSD rage reactions restore Sammy self-regulation sense shaking shoulder shutdown social engagement somatic spontaneous survival sympathetic arousal symptoms terror therapeutic therapist therapy threat tion Tonic Immobility transformation traumatized individuals trembling vagus nerve viscera visceral Waking the Tiger